Leaf-Agriculture/docs/docs/credentials_agvance.md

 </Tabs>

 #### Response

-A AgVance credentials with status.
+A AgVance Credentials with status.

 ```json
 {